-Operation

-Deep PATCH (update)

-Deep POST (create)

-iable 12 - Deep operations •

-Description Example

-Modify a resource and one or more subordinate resources.
-Modify a computerSystem resource as well as subordinate storage and
+Operation Description Example Deep PATCH (update) Modify a resource and one or more subordinate resources.
+Modify a ComputerSystem resource as well as subordinate Storage and NetworkInterface resources.
+Deep POST (create) Create one or more resources in a resource collection and optionally subordinate resources.

-NetworkInterface resources.

 Create multiple ManagerAccount resources.

-Table 12 - Deen operations
+Table 12 - Deep operations